oasis-tcs/csaf/csaf_2.1/prose/edit/src/conformance.md

   > To reuse a test from a different CSAF Extension, it is sufficient to assign it a name according to the rules below
   > and point to the specification of the test it reuses.
+  > The referenced specification in such case must be accessible to anyone that can retrieve the referencing CSAF Extension.

 * provides additional checks in the context of the CSAF Extension or the CSAF Document the extension is embedded in.
-* has a name starting with `Extension_Additional_Test_` followed by a name of the specifying entity conforming to the rules prefixes of test presets (cf. section [sec](#test-presets)) and an unique number for the test within that entity.
+* has a name starting with `Extension_Additional_Test_` followed by a name of the specifying entity conforming to the rules for prefixes of test presets (cf. section [sec](#test-presets)) and an unique number for the test within that entity.
 * has its definition specified in the same structure as in section [sec](#tests).

 ### Conformance Clause 31: CSAF Extension Test